kimalajoy/overlook-final/README.md

-# Snowed Inn
+# ❄️Snowed Inn
 ### Overlook Hotel Final

 ## Team Members:
 [Kimala Cochran](https://github.com/kimalajoy)

 ## Abstract
-This is our final project for mod 2 during our time at [Turing School of Software and Design](https://turing.io/).
-I created a hotel website which has both a customer login along with a manager/admin log in.
+This is the final project for mod 2 during my time at [Turing School of Software and Design](https://turing.io/).
+I created a hotel website which has both a customer login and a manager/admin log in.
 Once logged in the customer can view all the rooms they have preivously booked, how much money they have spent at the Snowed Inn in the past and will allow them to make a new booking for a future stay!
 The manager can view the total revenue generated for the hotel for the current day, along with how many rooms have been booked.
 They also have access to their customer's previous booking information and can make a new booking or detele a previously submitted booking for the selected customer.

 ## Setup
 1. Fork and clone down this repo.